hinter-net/hinter-cline/hinter-helper.md

 ### Key Fields Explained

--   `to`: An array of recipients.
+- `to`: A list of recipients.
 Can contain individual peer aliases (e.g., `"peer-1"`) and groups (e.g., `"group:friends"`).
 If this array is empty, the report will not be sent to anyone.
--   `except`: An array of peers or groups to exclude from the `to` list.
+- `except`: An array of peers or groups to exclude from the recipients.
--   `sourcePath`: (Optional) The relative path to the file that will be sent, including the filename.
+- `sourcePath`: (Optional) The path to the file to be sent, relative to the draft file.
-If left empty, the body of the draft file itself (with frontmatter removed) will be sent.
+If left empty, the body of the draft itself (with frontmatter removed) is sent.
--   `destinationPath`: (Optional) The full path, where the source file will be placed inside the recipient's `outgoing` directory, including the filename.
+- `destinationPath`: (Optional)  The destination path for the file in the peer's `outgoing` directory.
+If left empty, its default depends on `sourcePath`:
-If left empty, it defaults to the relative path of the report draft file, or the relative path of the source file if sourcePath is not empty.
+  - If `sourcePath` is also empty, `destinationPath` defaults to the relative path of the draft file.
+  - If `sourcePath` is set, `destinationPath` defaults to the same path.

 ### Important Rules

--   **Validation:** The `postReports` command is strict and will stop with an error if it encounters any of the following issues in a report draft:
+- **Validation:** The `postReports` command is strict and will stop if it encounters any of the following issues in a draft:
-    -   The YAML frontmatter cannot be parsed.
+  - The YAML frontmatter is malformed.
   - The `to` or `except` fields are missing.
-    -   An alias or group name listed in `to` or `except` does not exist.
+  - A peer or group listed in `to` or `except` does not exist.
-    -   The file specified in `sourcePath` cannot be read.
+  - The file specified in `sourcePath` cannot be found.
 - **Additive Posting:** The posting process is additive.
-It only copies files to the specified peers' `outgoing` directories.
+It only copies files to peers' `outgoing` directories and will overwrite existing files if they have the same name and path.
 It does not delete files that were posted previously, even if a peer is later removed from a report's recipient list.
--   **YAML Stripping:** If the file being sent is a markdown file (either the draft itself or a separate `.md` file pointed to by `sourcePath`), its YAML frontmatter will be automatically removed before the file is sent.
+- **YAML Stripping:** If the file being sent is a markdown file (either the draft itself or an external `.md` file), its YAML frontmatter is automatically removed before sending.